samu-workopen/learningwikibase/README.md

 You can contact us or contribute via GitHubrepro.
 If you have any questions please email us directly.

-News will be published with @WikibaseC.
+News will be published with https://twitter.com/WikibaseC.

 Getting started
 We will need Learning Material for 5 sections: